delphidabbler/pashi/Docs/ReadMe.txt

 own.

 PasHi can either generate complete HTML documents or just fragments of HTML code.

 HTML fragments make it easy to embed highlighted code in existing web pages.
 Web page authors simply need to ensure that the necessary CSS classes are available.
 The easiest way to do this is to use an external style sheet.
+The program's user guide contains details of the required CSS classes.

-PasHiGUI, a GUI front end for PasHi, is included in the release.
+PasHiGUI, an optional GUI front end for PasHi, is included in the release.
 This provides a point and click way of using PasHi.
 Most, but not all, command line options are supported.
 Files and text can be dragged and dropped onto the window to highlight them.

 Why another Pascal highlighter?